jlgerber/cpp_happy_fun_time/session_03/session03.md

 mkdir build
 cd build
 cmake ..
-make
+cmake --build .
 ```

 Why would we want to do this?
-Well, because that simple g++ command gets a whole lot more difficult as we start adding libraries, files, etc. It can quickly get out of hand.
+Well, because that simple g++ command gets a whole lot more verbose as we start adding libraries, files, etc. It can quickly get out of hand.
 Let's add a class into the mix, to increase the complexity a bit.

 ## Adding a Person Class

 Now it is time to take another step into the wide world of C++ development.
-Up to this point, we have been cheating.
+Up to this point, we have been just playing around.
 All of our work has been going into a single cpp file.
-In the real world, code is split up between header files, which contain declarations, and cpp files, which contain implementations.
-We are going to do this grownup style.
+In the real world, code is almost always split up between header files, which contain declarations, and cpp files, which contain implementations.
+We are going to take this next step grownup style.
 Create two files:

 - Person.h
 - Person.cpp

 Let's start with the header file (Person.h).
 The first thing we need to do is add what is called a guard.
 A guard is a preprocessor instruction which prevents the header file from being included multiple times into the same compilation unit during compilation.

 TD;LR.
 When you compile your code, the first step your compiler takes is to expand all of the preprocessor commands.
 All of the #include directives in each of the cpp files gets replaced by the text from the files they refer to.
 A compilation unit is basically a cpp file with all of its #includes replaced by their values, along with all of the rest of the preprocessor junk.
 This expansion is recursive, as the header files you include may well have includes of their own.
 The guards exist to prevent the preprocessor from copying the same code in multiple times.

 Anyhoo, that is a ton of explanation for one line.
 Sorry.

 ```
 #pragma once
 ```

 Here is the rest of the Person declaration.
-We will delve into classes next time, but in the meantime copy this verbatim.
+We will delve into classes later, but in the meantime copy this verbatim.
 For now, the cliff notes are as follows: A method whose declaration bears the same name as the class, and doesn't return anything is a constructor, which is basically like `__init__` in Python, except that you can define multiple constructors in C++ with different signatures.
 Any variable declared after `public:` may be accessed by users of the class using dot notation, just like in Python.
 Anyway, we are really looking at cmake here so copy the following:

 ```
 #include <string>